 The Aitken * Aitken * Cohn Difference

-Our Santa Ana Distracted Driving Accident Lawyers have dedicated their careers to recovering damages for our injured clients.
+Our Santa Ana personal injury lawyers have dedicated their careers to recovering damages for our injured clients.
 Through our years of experience, we’ve gained a comprehensive knowledge of complex California negligence issues.
 We understand the intricacies of navigating the Orange County court system.
 Our attorneys have witnessed how serious or catastrophic injuries caused our clients a lifetime of complications.
 We recognize that distracted drivers are negligent drivers and that they should pay for the injuries their actions caused.
 We’ve used our firm’s experience and resources to recover the damages our clients needed to live a better life.

 Our Firm’s Results